-While on-duty or representing the Edgewater Police Department in any official capacity, officers may have only non-offensive tattoos visible.
+While on-duty or representing the Edgewater Police Department in any official capacity, members should make every reasonable effort to conceal tattoos or other body art.
 At no time while the member is on-duty or representing the Department in any official capacity shall any offensive tattoo or body art be visible.
 Examples of offensive tattoos include but are not limited to those that exhibit or advocate discrimination; those that exhibit gang, supremacist, or extremist group affiliation; and those that depict or promote drug use, sexually explicit acts, or other obscene material.
-Tattoos on the head, face, neck (above the collar bone), and hands are prohibited.